- NameCheap – Best Deals: Click here for their current flash sale

 Namecheap have a free DNS service, and WHOIS protection for FREE for the first year!
 Most .com domains cost $10.98 for the first year with the renewable price being the same.
 Their support is incredibly helpful and always eager to solve any issue that you might have.

-Godaddy Review – Only Use This If You Want The First Year For Cheap!
+2. Godaddy – Only Use This If You Want The First Year For Cheap!

 I’m not a huge fan of Godaddy anymore for a ton of reason that’ll you’ll understand below but the fact still stands that Godaddy was the first place that I ever bought a domain.
 Now that’s for a ton of reasons mainly due to low cost.
 Godaddy has incredible deals that can sometimes get you a single domain for less than $1 for the first year, however, their renewable price is much higher than other domain registrars like Namecheap.